 Kermit the frog wasn’t lying; it’s not always easy being green, especially when it comes to travel.
-From planes to plastic usage, traveling can be hard on the environment.
-If you think you need to completely upend how you travel to have a positive impact on the environment, think again.
+From planes to plastic usage, traveling can be hard on the environment, especially if you need to book jet-fuel-guzzling round trip flights to get to where you’re going.
+But if you think you need to completely upend how you travel to have a positive impact on the environment, think again.
 By way of a few simple measures, you can alter your travels and be a bit greener in the process.

 Pack Your Own Water Bottle and Reusable Grocery Bag